Mlaiel/iacherie/docs/implementation/KPI_INDUSTRIALIZATION_IMPLEMENTATION_SUMMARY.md

 - ✅ Documentation and code are fully aligned
 - ✅ Performance monitoring systems updated consistently

-The Ainflue platform now has a fully compliant industrialization metrics system that matches the specified requirements exactly, with robust testing to ensure ongoing compliance.
+The IA Chérie platform now has a fully compliant industrialization metrics system that matches the specified requirements exactly, with robust testing to ensure ongoing compliance.